marmelab/react-admin/docs/Tutorial.md

 );

 export const PostList = (props) => (
-    <List {...props} filters={<PostFilter />}>
+    <List filters={<PostFilter />} {...props}>
         // ...
     </List>
 );
 ```

 The first filter, 'q', takes advantage of a full-text functionality offered by JSONPlaceholder.
 It is `alwaysOn`, so it always appears on the screen.
-Users can add the second filter, `userId`, by way of the "add filter" button, located on the top of the list.
+Users can add the second filter, `userId`, thanks to the "add filter" button, located on the top of the list.
 As it's a `<ReferenceInput>`, it's already populated with possible users.

 ![posts search engine](./img/filters.gif)

 Filters are "search-as-you-type", meaning that when the user enters new values in the filter form, the list refreshes (via an API request) immediately.

-**Tip**: Notice the `label` property: you can use it on any field component to customize the field label.
+**Tip**: Note that the `label` property can be used on any any field to customize the field label.

 ## Customizing the Menu Icons